RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Taking "everything is a query" even further

 Many modern app development frameworks adopt a sort of circular data flow: the UI is rendered as a pure function of some underlying state, and when the user performs some actions those trigger events, which cause cascading changes in the state and therefore the UI.
-Traditionally, there's a lot of work to propogate that change all the way through:
+Traditionally, there's a lot of work to propagate that change all the way through:
 1. Some kind of event manager needs to validate the event ("was it really safe to delete that playlist?") and apply it to the data.
 In a traditional web app, the event manager is the backend, but in a local-first architecture this is commonly done by a CRDT library such as Automerge.
 2. The app's business logic updates various pieces of derived state: for example, a playlist deletion would need to update the playlists shown in the sidebar, and possibly also update some metadata on the songs that were in that playlist.